-The budget and support plan is reviewed by the UR Committee.
+The budget and support plan is reviewed via the UR process.
 UR considers the budget request in comparison with the level of funding that is approved for other individual with similar needs and either recommends the Regional Office Director approve the budget or approve the budget with changes.